ikelaiah/request-fp/README.md

 [![Lazarus](https://img.shields.io/badge/Lazarus-4.0-2dce89.svg)](https://www.lazarus-ide.org/)

-## 🚧 Development Status: Stable Release

-> [!Note]
-> Request-FP has been successfully refactored to use a clean procedural API (version 0.6.0).
-All tests pass and the API is production-ready.
-The library now offers excellent ergonomics with `TKeyValue.Create()` helpers and comprehensive method overloads.

 ## ❓ Why Request-FP?

 > Want modern, readable HTTP code in Pascal?
 Request-FP gives you a clean, memory-safe, and expressive API for all your HTTP needs—no boilerplate, no leaks, just results.